End of life care

 - Choosing to reduce, stop or not have treatment; or wishing to focus on quality of life

-Please know that we (healthcare professional) will initiate conversations, too, if you meet these criteria.
+Please know that we (healthcare professionals) will initiate conversations, too, if you meet these criteria.

 How do I start my Advance Care Plan?